Lino7902/AKLinus/README.md

 #### 1. If You don't have an account in Heroku.
 Create an account.
 <br>
        <p align="left"><a href="https://signup.heroku.com"> <img src="https://img.shields.io/badge/heroku%20Account-purple?style=for-the-badge&logo=heroku" width="220" height="38.45"/></a></p>
-Fork the repo and upload the session file to your repo, after that use the above link to deploy your bot directly to heroku: https://dashboard.heroku.com/new?template=(replace with your github fork repo)
+After creating your heroku account pair your whatsapp number with the bot using replit link above and get session file then Fork the repo and upload the session file to your repo, after that use the above link to deploy your bot directly to heroku: https://dashboard.heroku.com/new?template=( replace with your github fork repo)

 <h1 align="left">ÐΣPLOY TO REPLIT</h1>